susfia8/bib/README.md

 Feel free to take a look arond and make pull requests if you noticed a bug/want to help me with this thing!

-All content featured in this project is free to be modified and redistributed by whoever pleases with no permission needed and no conditions.
+Following GPLv3, All content featured in this project is free to be modified and redistributed by whoever pleases with no permission needed.